gopheracademy/gopheracademy-web/content/composable-pipelines-pattern.md

 printer.In = baseComplementer.OutChan()
 ````

 Do you see how the syntax now looks exactly like single-value assignments while in practice it is not sending any actual data yet, but just setting up a "channel-powered dataflow network", through which we can later stream data indefinitely from the network's input to its output.
-Undersigned thinks this is neat indeed.
+The undersigned thinks this is neat indeed.

 Finally, to compile and run the program above, just execute it by piping some FASTA file content through it, like this:
 ````bash